 Do you ever get bored with sandwiches for lunch?
 We were in a sandwich rut last year, and I started brainstorming about some bread-less lunch options.
 Now I love making lunch cakes to change things up.
 They’re easy to assemble ahead of time and can be kept in the freezer to make morning packing streamlined.
 I pack a few of these with some rice and leftover veggies or carrot sticks for a filling, nutritious, and delicious lunch.
 I’ll have a post about how to prepare rice easily for lunches in the next few days.

 If you haven’t had edamame before, they’re delicious nutty soy beans.
-Make sure you buy organic edamame and soy sauce for this recipe, though; non-organic versions are likely made with genetically modified (GM) soy.
+If you’re concerned about avoiding genetically modified soy, be sure to buy organic edamame when you stop by the freezer section.
 Click here to read more about GMOs and why we avoid them.

 If you’re pressed for time, you can bake these instead of sauteing them.
 The flavor and texture aren’t quite as good as the pan-fried version, but they’re still delicious.
 Both versions passed the husband and toddler taste tests with flying colors.
 If you want to skip the glaze step, just pack some soy sauce or Bragg’s liquid aminos with the patties.

 Store in the fridge for up to two days or freeze for quick lunches.
 I just pop them in the microwave for to get the defrosting started.